Dear Reviewer (and all new readers),

 You, dear reviewer, are now my new best friend … the most important person in my life.
 But make no bones about it, I haven’t written en.light.en.ment for you, not for my readers (as much as I cherish them); no, in the first place I write it for myself … to see my thoughts and feelings on a white page with black & grey ink, to clear my head.

 The 2nd reason why I write is to help people’s understanding of our world and foster a sense of empathy and compassion … ultimately to make the world a better place, as per Krishnamurti: he believed the world needs a revolution.
 I agree.
-See my essay KRISHNAMURTI
+See my page KRISHNAMURTI

 Thank you